-Our accounts payable decreased by \$74 million (or 6%) to \$1.2 billion at December 31, 2023, compared with accounts payable of \$1.2 billion at December 31, 2022.
-The decrease in our accounts payable at December 31, 2023 was primarily attributable to lower inventory purchases in the fourth quarter of 2023 when compared to the same period in 2022 in line with the efforts to optimize inventory levels across each segment to the current demand environment.
-The decrease in accounts payable was partially offset by payment delays of up to approximately \$100 million to certain vendors in the fourth quarter of 2023.
+Our accounts payable decreased by \$17 million (or 1%) to \$1.1 billion at December 31, 2024, compared with accounts payable of \$1.2 billion at December 31, 2023.
+The decrease in our accounts payable at December 31, 2024 was primarily attributable to the timing of vendor payments in the first quarter of 2024, resulting from efforts to delay payments to certain vendors in the fourth quarter of 2023, partially offset by higher purchases in the fourth quarter of 2024 for plant maintenance activity.

-Our compensation and other employee-related costs decreased by \$32 million (or 26%) to \$89 million at December 31, 2023 compared with compensation and other employee-related costs of \$121 million at December 31, 2022.
-The decrease in our compensation and other employee-related costs at December 31, 2023 was primarily attributable to lower accruals for employee benefits and performance-based compensation in line with the expected payout, including reductions in executive incentive compensation.
+Our compensation and other employee-related costs increased by \$10 million (or 11%) to \$99 million at December 31, 2024 compared with compensation and other employee-related costs of \$89 million at December 31, 2023.
+The increase in our compensation and other employee-related costs at December 31, 2024 was primarily attributable to higher accruals for employee benefits and performance-related compensation in line with the expected payout.

-Our current environmental remediation decreased by \$65 million (or 34%) to \$129 million at December 31, 2023, compared with current environmental remediation of \$194 million at December 31, 2022.
-The decrease in our current environmental remediation at December 31, 2023 was primarily attributable to the lower on-site accrual at Fayetteville following completion of the barrier wall and groundwater extraction and treatment systems to meet the requirements of the Consent Order ("CO") from NC DEQ.
+Our current environmental remediation decreased by \$14 million (or 11%) to \$115 million at December 31, 2024, compared with current environmental remediation of \$129 million at December 31, 2023.
+The decrease in our current environmental remediation at December 31, 2024 was primarily attributable to lower environmental remediation accruals at the USS Lead Superfund site following completion of the remaining obligations under the 2021 Record of Decision and Statement of Work.
+Refer to "Note 22 - Commitments and Contingent Liabilities" to the Consolidated Financial Statements in this Annual Report on Form 10-K for further information.

-Our other accrued liabilities increased by \$758 million (or over 100%) to \$1.1 billion at December 31, 2023, compared with other accrued liabilities of \$300 million at December 31, 2022.
-The increase in our other accrued liabilities at December 31, 2023 was primarily attributable to approximately \$675 million in litigation settlements and other legal accruals that we expect to be paid in 2024, which includes the \$592 million accrual related to the U.S. public water system settlement agreement and \$68 million for settlements with the State of Ohio and the State of Delaware.
-The litigation matters are further discussed in "Note 22 - Commitments and Contingent Liabilities" to the Consolidated Financial Statements.
-See also "Note 19 - Other Accrued Liabilities" to the Consolidated Financial Statements for more details.
+Our other accrued liabilities decreased by \$665 million (or 63%) to \$393 million at December 31, 2024, compared with other accrued liabilities of \$1.1 billion at December 31, 2023.
+The decrease in our other accrued liabilities at December 31, 2024 was primarily attributable to the derecognition of the accrued liabilities related to the U.S. public water system settlement agreement following Final Judgment, as defined in the U.S. public water system settlement agreement.
+This matter is further discussed in "Note 22 - Commitments and Contingent Liabilities" to the Consolidated Financial Statements in this Annual Report on Form 10-K.